Tips and Tools for Excellent Customer Service

 -

-Efficiency: Good customer service should resolve the customer's issue as quickly and as smoothly as possible and follow up to ensure that the customer is satisfied with the outcome.
+Efficiency: Good customer service should resolve the customer's issue as quickly and smoothly as possible and follow up to ensure that the customer is satisfied with the outcome.

 -